SharonKarichaly/Jenkins-Python-Pipeline/README.md

 # Creation of Jenkinsfile

 Stage 1:
-Use chekout option in pipeline syntax generator to link the repository with the Jenkins server and select the branch where code is present. since it's a public repository, I am not using any credentials/tokens.
+Use checkout option in pipeline syntax generator to link the repository with the Jenkins server and select the branch where code is present. since it's a public repository, I am not using any credentials/tokens.

 Stage 2:
 Use shell script option in pipeline syntax generator to execute the python script